Material requirements: Large quantity and high density

 The great challenge lay in the selection of a suitable construction material that is technically suitable and sufficiently available to fill a volume of 450,000 cbm.

-With the support of REMEX Mineralstoff GmbH, a sustainable concept was developed for the alpincenter at the end of 2015.
-By combining IBA incinerator bottom ash of the granova® brand produced by REMEX at the Oberhausen site with iron silicate sand, a by-product of the copper recycling at AURUBIS, a mineral construction material is produced that more than meets the technical requirements for stability, water permeability and bulk density .
+With the support of MAV and REMEX, a sustainable concept was developed for the alpincenter at the end of 2015.
+By combining IBA incinerator bottom ash of the granova® brand produced by REMEX at the Oberhausen site with iron silicate sand, a by-product of the copper recycling at AURUBIS, a mineral construction material was produced that more than met the technical requirements for stability, water permeability and bulk density.

 The advantages of the material with regard to availability, high homogeneity and stable quality, ensured by regular quality monitoring by REMEX and AURUBIS, were the determining factors in this decision compared to a version using soil.
 This concept convinced not only the city of Bottrop as authorising body, but also the Ministry of the Environment in Düsseldorf and the Münster district government.